10Pines/ex_matchers/README.md

   import ExUnit.Assertions
   import ExMatchers.Custom

-  defmodule Reminder do
-    defstruct title: "", due_date: nil, archived: false end

-  defmodule ReminderIsArchived do
+  defmodule Pizza do
-    def to_match(reminder) do
-      assert reminder.archived
+    defstruct cheeses: [], toppings: [], vegetarian: false, price: 0.0
   end

+  defmodule PizzaIsVegetarian do
-    def to_not_match(reminder) do
+    def to_match(pizza) do
-      refute reminder.archived
+      assert pizza.vegetarian
     end
+    def to_not_match(pizza) do
+      refute pizza.vegetarian
     end
+  end
-  defmatcher be_archived, with: ReminderIsArchived end
+  defmatcher be_veggie, with: PizzaIsVegetarian end

 defmodule MyTest do